- You are here:

 Corporate Income Tax

 Colorado's corporate income tax rate is a flat 4.63%.
-It is assessed on Colorado net income, defined as the corporation's federal taxable income, with some modifications.
-Colorado ranks among the top-20 states (16th) for best corporate tax system and business friendly tax climate according the Tax Foundation's 2022 State Business Tax Climate Index.
+It is a business tax levied on the gross taxable income of most businesses and corporations registered or doing business in Colorado.
+Colorado ranks among the top-20 states for best corporate tax system and business friendly tax climate according the Tax Foundation's 2023 State Business Tax Climate Index.

 Sales and Use Taxes

-An employer's unemployment insurance tax liability is based on the taxable wage base, which is the first $12,500 of each worker's wages.
-If covered for the first time, the tax rate will be 1.7% of the wage base rate and a bond principal rate of .41%, which makes a combined rate of 2.11%.
-After an employer has paid wages for a sufficient number of quarters, it is eligible for a computed rate based on the experience of the business.
-Specific information on the tax rate for a business can be obtained from the Colorado Department of Labor and Employment (CDLE) - Unemployment Insurance Tax Branch at 303-318-9000, 1-800-388-5515, or on the web CDLE.
+An employer's unemployment insurance tax liability is based on the taxable wage base, which is the first $20,400 of each worker's wages.
+Specific information on the tax rate for a business can be obtained from the Colorado Department of Labor and Employment (CDLE) - Unemployment Insurance Tax Branch at 303-318-9000 or 1-800-388-5515.

 The State of Colorado does not impose property taxes on businesses; local governmental units assess property taxes primarily to fund public school operations and local government services.

 The Colorado Legislature determines assessment rates, and local taxing entities determine mill levies.
-The assessment rate for commercial and industrial property is set at 20% of market value.
-Montrose countywide average of local mill levies in 2008 was 54.902 mills.
+Check Montrose assessment rate for commercial and industrial property and the countywide local mill levies.
 Cities or counties in state-designated Enterprises Zones have the option of providing an incentive payment to new companies.
-This incentive cannot exceed the difference in property taxes after development less the property taxes prior to Zone designation.
 Local governments have the option to negotiate up to 50% rebate or credit on their portion of personal property tax as an economic development incentive

 Inventory taxes are not assessed in Colorado and there is no franchise tax.